w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Backing (B) and inclusion (I) of each parablock happen on different relay chain blocks, and new parablocks are generated once the previous parablock has been included.
 [Contextual execution](#contextual-execution) is driven by the latest included parablock in the most recent relay parent.
-After 24 seconds, two parablocks, P1 and P2, have been included in the relay chain, and P3 has been backed.
+R1 is the relay parent of P2 (event marked with the X).
+After 12 seconds, P2 has been included in the relay chain.
+R3 will be the relay parent for P3.

 In synchronous backing it takes six seconds (one relay block) to generate and back a parablock.
 It then takes another six seconds to make that parablock available and mark it as included in a relay